 The primary ingredient in labneh, the yogurt, is itself a common ingredient in Middle Eastern cooking.
 It's used raw as an accompaniment to breakfast or as a snack with fruit and it can be stirred into cooked dishes instead of sour cream or milk.

-Making labneh involves stirring a teaspoon of salt into about 2 cups of yogurt and straining it through a piece of cheesecloth until you've achieved your desired consistency.
-After about a day of straining in the refrigerator, you will have a softish consistency that's perfect for dipping.
+Making labneh involves stirring a teaspoon of salt into about 2 cups of plain yogurt, ideally Greek style which is already thicker, and then straining it through a piece of cheesecloth until you've achieved your desired consistency.
+After about half a day to a day of straining in the refrigerator, you will have a softish consistency that's perfect for dipping.
 Just drizzle on some good olive oil, sprinkle on some za'atar and grab the pita bread.
-I prefer to start with Greek-style yogurt which is already partially strained.

 The longer you let it strain, the thicker the labneh will be until it is eventually the texture of a block of cream cheese.
 Then you can use it to make a lighter version of cheesecake, either baked, like this labneh cheesecake with honeyed figs, or no-bake like these pumpkin and labneh cheesecake parfaits or these ginger labneh cheesecake shooters.
 If you leave it on the softer side, it's ideal as a dip with the olive oil and za'atar or as a tangy substitute for sour cream on top of a stack of these potato and butternut squash latkes.
 Or you can stir in a flavoring such as honey or sweet syrup.
 Combining it with some of the juice in the arils of pomegranates makes a refreshing labneh with honey and pomegranate breakfast.

-One of my favorite appetizers is to take the thick labneh, form it into 1 oz. balls with a scoop, and marinate them in a jar of olive oil, za'atar, and herbs.
-Perfect for spreading on toasted bread or crackers with a glass of wine.
+To make great appetizers, try taking the thick labneh, form it into 1 oz. balls with a cookie scoop, and marinate them in a jar of olive oil, za'atar, and herbs such as oregano.
+The little flavored cheese balls are then perfect for spreading on toasted bread or crackers with a glass of wine.
+You can also toss them into a dish of hot pasta the way you would with little balls of fresh mozzarella or burrata.